elabit/robotmk/DEVELOPMENT.md

 Debugging `robotmk.py` and `robotmk-runner.py` from the devcontainer is not straightforward, because from the context of the `cmk` user, you are not able to access the Robotmk YML and log files.
 But it is possible (and very useful), if just do the following steps:

-* Open a bash in the container
+* Fix the agent permissions:

-* Execute as root: `/workspace/robotmk/scripts/docker_fix_agent_permissions.sh`.
+      task devc:fix-permissions

   This script fixes the missing permissions to `/var/log/robotmk` and `/etc/check_mk/robotmk.yml`.

 (The required modules for robotmk were installed during `postCreateCommand.sh`)